-There are a number of Divisions for each direction in this sample.
+There are a number of Divisions for each direction in this example.
 These might also be referred to as associations, aspects or correspondences.
-There are a few reasons for all these divisions, the main one being that this sample is influenced by so many different things.
-Another reason is that for each division the practitioner must research, meditate/pray or whatever and find what resonates with them and with their intent so it’s always in flux should you choose for it to be.
+There are a few reasons for all these divisions, the main one being that this example is influenced by so many different things.
+Another reason is that for each division the practitioner must research, meditate/pray or whatever to find what resonates with them and with their intent so it’s always in flux should you choose for it to be.
 There is always more research to do, more to learn.
 It’s a fantastic tool to encourage doing that research and learning more about oneself in the process.
-For each direction- there are five in the sample- we have the following divisions:
+For each direction- there are five in the example- we have the following divisions:

 - The Element; this would be Earth, Air, Fire, Water, Metal, Wood or whatever correspondence the practitioner ends up resonating with.
 This division includes:

 2. Aspect; this refers to the aspect of the God/dess such as Maiden, Mother, Woman, Crone or Youth, Father, Man and Sage depending.
 It’s a matter of choice.
 For the Center position this sample uses what is called the Quantum Self.
 As the Center this aspect is meant to reflect not a phase or face of the God/dess but the practitioner in a state where they are connected to the Universe or “Powers That Be.”
 (PTB) More on the Quantum Self later.

 3. Season; the time of year that corresponds to a specific direction.
 Sabbats also enter in to these time-lines, more on that later as well.

 4. Color; this would be the color you associate with each direction.
 If you are going with the more traditional method you might go with Earth=Green, Air=Yellow, Fire=Red and Water=Blue.
 Some would use Purple for center, others white, this will end up being personal preference, not to mention, is changeable depending upon the framework of intended use.